awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-integration-types.md

  Security Hub automatically sends all findings to EventBridge as **Security Hub Findings \- Imported** events\. **Security Hub Findings \- Imported** events are triggered by updates from both [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html) and [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.

 You can define rules in EventBridge that automatically route findings to an Amazon S3 bucket, a remediation workflow, or a third\-party tool\.
+The rules can include filters to only apply the rule if the finding has specific attribute values\.

-Use this method to automatically send all findings, or all findings with specific characteristics, to a response or remediation workflow\.
+You use this method to automatically send all findings, or all findings that have specific characteristics, to a response or remediation workflow\.

 See [Configuring an EventBridge rule for automatically sent findings](securityhub-cwe-all-findings.md)\.